 The Haunted Mansion is one of the rides in which the inside is almost identical to its counter part in Disney World.
-And, as similar as the inside is, the outside could not be more different.
-It isn’t as much of a mansion here, as a New Orleans Manor.
-Cool little fact: The elevator in the beginning of the ride is an actual elevator – the ride is underground.
+However, as similar as the inside is, the outside could not be more different.
+It isn’t much of an old creepy mansion here, but a New Orleans Manor.
+Cool little fact: The elevator in the beginning of the ride is an actual elevator – the ride is underground!

-Josh and I always found massive ride lines, and thought, “oh my goodness, there’s no way this line is only 20 minute wait.”
-We soon learned that most of the lines are ONLY outside (which is why they appear so long).
-The line you see outside is basically the entire line.
-You won’t find lines going from indoor room to room, like they do in Disney World, here.
+No matter the ride, we always thought, “oh my goodness, there’s no way the wait is only 20 minutes.”
+However, most of the lines are ONLY outside, so we thought we still had to go through an entire inside wait too.
+Not the case.
+The line you see is basically the entire line.
+You won’t find lines going from room to room, like they do at Disney World, here.

-The most exciting thing for us was Splash Mountain.
+The most exciting ride for us was Splash Mountain.
 We made it!
-For those of you who have been reading this blog for a while now, know what a big deal this is!
-We visit Disney World every January, and every time Splash Mountain is closed for refurbishment.
-I haven’t been on this ride in YEARS, and was so excited to be visiting a Disney in high season.
+We typically visit Disney World in January, and every time Splash Mountain is closed for refurbishment.
+I haven’t been on this ride in YEARS, so I was excited to be visiting a Disney during peak season.

 Pirates Of The Caribbean is another ride worth mentioning.
 Located underneath the Disney Dream Suite, Disneyland California’s Pirates Of The Caribbean is an underground ride, just like the Haunted Mansion.
 Also, it’s FAR SUPERIOR to Disney World’s version.
-I’m not ashamed to say this, and I’ll continue to stand by it.
-The drop is more significant (there are actually two), and overall, it’s amazing.
+I’m not ashamed to say this, and I stand by it.
+The drop is more significant (there are actually two).
+It’s overall simply better.

 We didn’t get to Adventureland under after dark, which is a shame because I prefer Jungle Cruise during the day.

-We also didn’t get much done in Adventureland, since it was so late and ended up taking a break for fireworks.
-We originally weren’t going to, since we didn’t have much time and there was still a lot to do, but we did.
-They went off and I couldn’t help myself.
+We also didn’t get much done in Adventureland.
+It was so late, and we ended up taking a break for fireworks.
+We originally weren’t going to, since we didn’t have much time left before the park closes.
+We still had a lot to do.
+But the fireworks went off and I couldn’t help myself.
 I had to watch.
-I don’t know how, but we found ourselves in a special roped off area near the castle, complete with amazing view.
+I don’t know how, but we found ourselves in a special roped off area near the castle, with an amazing view.

-As I said above, we visited Matterhorn post fireworks, and it was fabulous.
-My new favorite ride.
-Near the exit, we noticed a booth with hand painted names and characters.
-It’s gorgeous work and only takes about an hour for them to complete.
-We got a beautiful painting of our last name with Ariel, Tinkerbell, Sleeping Beauty, Captain Hook, Peter Pan, Rapunzel, Snow White, Cinderella, and a part of Sleeping Beauty’s castle!
-It cost under $80 and is well worth it.
+As I said, we went on the Matterhorn post fireworks, and it was great.
+My favorite ride.
+Then, near the exit, we noticed a booth with people who paint your name and incorporate characters into it.
+It was so gorgeous, and only takes about an hour for them to complete.
+I had to have it.
+So we got our last name done with Ariel, Tinkerbell, Sleeping Beauty, Captain Hook, Peter Pan, Rapunzel, Snow White, Cinderella, and part of Sleeping Beauty’s castle!
+It cost under $80, and I LOVE it.
 A perfect Disneyland 2014 souvenir.

-Unfortunately, by now, it was late and the park closes at midnight.
+By now, it was nearing the park’s close.
 We still had yet to go on most of the rides in Adventureland, or even step foot in Toontown.
-We LOVE shopping Main Street, and didn’t have time for that either.
-We wanted to be sure to hit the Indiana Jones ride, so we headed there next.
+We LOVE shopping on Main Street, and didn’t have time for that either.
+We wanted to be sure to at least hit the Indiana Jones ride, so we headed there next.

-I have to ask, why is Indiana Jones not in Disney World?!
+I have to ask, why is the Indiana Jones ride not in Disney World?!
 I know they have the show in Hollywood Studios, but this ride.
 OMG.
-Amazing.
+Amazing!

 All in all, I thought we’d visit Disneyland California once and move on.
-Sort of like Disneyland Hong Kong, which made us just miss Disney World.
-Disneyland California had the opposite effect.
-We can’t wait to return.
-Dare I say it, but I love it just as much as Disney World.
-There are a lot of similarities between the two, but they also each have their own unique aspects, which I’ve fallen in love with.
+Sort of like how we felt about Disneyland Hong Kong.
+But we can’t wait to return.
+I love it just as much as Disney World.
+There are a lot of similarities between them, but they also each have their own unique aspects that I’ve fallen in love with.
 Equally.

-I see our future Disney visits being filled with a tough decision: Anaheim or Orlando?
+I see our future Disney trips being a tough decision: Anaheim or Orlando?